offbyone/ideas/content/old/friends/on-traveling.md

+---
-Title: On traveling
+title: On traveling
+slug: on-traveling
-date: 2005-12-13 13:29
+date: "2005-12-13 13:29"
+category: Friends, General Thoughts, Rants
+tags:
+  - friends
+  - rants
 author: offby1
-category: Friends, General Thoughts, Rants
-tags: friends, rants
-slug: on-traveling
 status: draft
+---
 I'd think that it would have become easier, with time.
 I just bloody *hate* travelling.
 Every minute I have to spend in a car between the place from which I depart and that at which I arrive is a little piece of hell, even with people I like.

 Bah.